Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Well-posedness, phase blow-up and unique continuation at critical regularity

-In collaboration with Renato Luc\`a and Nikolay Tzvetkov \cite{BanicaLucaTzvetkovVega2024} we displayed a subset in the supercritical spaces $H^s$ for $s<-\frac12$ and in the critical space $\mathcal FL^\infty$ in which we obtained a well-posedness result in the following sense.
+In collaboration with Luc\`a and Tzvetkov \cite{BanicaLucaTzvetkovVega2024} we displayed a subset in the supercritical spaces $H^s$ for $s<-\frac12$ and in the critical space $\mathcal FL^\infty$ in which we obtained a well-posedness result in the following sense.

 \begin{theorem} (A well-posed critical subset for 1D cubic NLS and phase blow-up, \cite{BanicaLucaTzvetkovVega2024}) Let $r>0$ and $u_1(x)$ satisfying the following periodicity property at the level of the Fourier transform on $\mathbb R$: